 Symptoms of an allergic reaction include flushing, skin rash, itching, back pain, shortness of breath, faintness, fever or chills.
 If you have a severe reaction, treatment will be stopped immediately.

 Occasionally these symptoms start later than six hours after your treatment.
 If this happens contact your hospital immediately.

 Depending on whether or not you are having trastuzumab alongside or following chemotherapy, you may or may not be able to have travel or routine vaccinations.
-If you need a vaccination, it’s important to discuss this with your specialist team first.
+If you need a vaccination, discuss this with your treatment team first.